seananderson/csasdown/README.md

 To compile PDF documents using R, you need to have Pandoc, LaTeX and several related packages installed.
 If you have a recent version of  [RStudio](http://www.rstudio.com/products/rstudio/download/), then you already have Pandoc.

 1. You will need to install LaTeX if you do not have it already.
-Read [this](LATEX_INSTALL.md) for a detailed description of this procedure.
+Read [this Wiki page](https://github.com/pbs-assess/csasdown/wiki/Latex-Installation-for-csasdown) for a detailed description of this procedure.

 2. Install the csasdown package: